 1. Condition

-This is definitely the most important thing for a wrestler when fighting a Jiu-Jitsu fighter.
+This is the most important thing for a wrestler when fighting a Jiu-Jitsu fighter.
 Even his strength is beyond condition.
-The Jiu-Jitsu fighter will certainly try various submission modes, and the wrestler will need a lot of explosive attempts to get away, which will consume a lot of energy, while on the other hand, the Jiu-Jitsu fighter won’t tire at all (if technically well-versed).
+The Jiu-Jitsu fighter will try various submission modes, and the wrestler will need a lot of explosive attempts to get away, consuming a lot of energy.
+On the other hand, the Jiu-Jitsu fighter won’t tire at all (if technically well-versed).

 2. Strength